Efficient Safety Alignment of Large Language Models via Preference Re-ranking and Representation-based Reward Modeling: Methodology

 Firstly, we hypothesize that during the DPO training process, changes in the policy $\pi_{\theta}$ distribution are mainly reflected in generation preferences, while changes in content distribution are minimal.
 To confirm our hypothesis, we rearranged Equation~\ref{eq:reparam r} and obtained:

-In this way, the target optimal policy takes the form of an energy-based model (EBM), and the preference alignment is transformed into an MLE problem. \textbf{The detailed interpretation of rerangement is in Appendix \ref{sec:InterofR}}.
+In this way, the target optimal policy takes the form of an energy-based model (EBM), and the preference alignment is transformed into an MLE problem.
 Since only $\pi_{ref}(y|x)$ and $r(x,y)$ are functions of $y$, the distribution of $\pi_{\theta}^*(y|x)$ can be approximated as a re-ranking of the $\pi_{ref}(y|x)$ based on reward $r$.
 Since $x, y$ are sampled from the reference policy, the training process consistently follows the distribution $\pi_{ref}(y|x)$.
 To simulate the distribution $\pi_{\theta}^*(y|x)$, we only need to sample preferences based on the reward $r$.